 Air Dispersion Modeling

-If you have any questions please contact John Furlong (949) 248-8490 ex.
-233 | JFurlong@YorkeEngr.com
+If you have any questions, please contact John Furlong, (949) 248-8490 x233 | JFurlong@YorkeEngr.com

 Hazardous Waste Regulatory Changes: Federal Changes and Impacts on California

-On November 28, 2016, the Environmental Protection Agency (EPA) issued a rule that finalized a much-needed update to the hazardous waste generator regulations to make the rules easier to understand and provide greater flexibility in how hazardous waste is managed.
-For example, the new rule codifies the concept of “episodic” generation and allows a normally small quantity generator (SQG) to continually follow the less stringent SQG requirements, even when it periodically generates enough waste to qualify as a large quantity generator (LQG).
+On November 28, 2016, the U.S. Environmental Protection Agency (EPA) issued a rule that finalized a much-needed update to the hazardous waste generator regulations to make the rules easier to understand and provide greater flexibility in how hazardous waste is managed.
+For example, the new rule codifies the concept of “episodic” generation and allows a typical small quantity generator (SQG) to continually follow the less stringent SQG requirements, even when it periodically generates enough waste to qualify as a large quantity generator (LQG).
 States with authorized programs, including California, must eventually adopt all of the EPA’s more stringent requirements, but can choose whether or not to adopt the requirements that provide greater flexibility or are otherwise less stringent than the existing federal regulations.
 The webinar will describe the federal rule changes, discuss which must be and which may be adopted in California, and review the schedule and process for California’s corresponding rule changes.

 If you have any questions, please contact Geoff Knight at (949) 248-8490 x239 | GKnight@YorkeEngr.com

-BAAQMD Air Toxics Reg 11-18
+BAAQMD Air Toxics Rule 11-18

-Air Quality CA Toxics Update
+Air Quality California Toxics Update

-This complimentary webinar is designed for facilities that emit air toxics and, thus, are potentially affected by the California AB 2588 air toxics program.
-The toxics regulation program methodologies were revised in 2015 and have led to significant air toxics update requirements for many facilities in your local air district.
-This webinar will provide a summary of how the AB 2588 program works and how it is being revisited by the local air districts and will provide useful tips and strategies.
-Details will include the AB 2588 process steps used to calculate your toxics priority score and techniques for reducing your score and/or reducing the facility health risk impact.
+This complimentary webinar is designed for facilities that emit air toxics and, thus, are potentially affected by California’s Air Toxics “Hot Spots” AB 2588 air toxics program.
+The toxics regulation program methodologies were revised in 2015 and have led to significant air toxics update requirements for many facilities in your local Air District.
+This webinar will provide a summary of how the AB 2588 program works, how it is being revisited by the local Air Districts, and useful tips and strategies for reaching and maintaining compliance.
+Details will include the AB 2588 process steps used to calculate your toxics priority score and techniques for reducing both your score and facility health risk impact.